Sjögren’s is a chronic, autoimmune disease that causes dryness of the eyes, mouth and other body parts.

 - Chest X-ray.
 Because Sjögren’s can affect the lungs, the doctor may order this test to check for inflammation.

 Current treatments focus on managing the symptoms.
 Moisture replacement therapies help relieve dryness and nonsteroidal anti-inflammatory drugs (NSAIDs) help reduce inflammation.
-People with severe Sjögren’s syndrome may receive a corticosteroid, which reduces inflammation in the body, or a disease-modifying antirheumatic drug (DMARD), which suppresses the body’s immune response.
-In addition to a primary care physician, other members of the healthcare team may include a rheumatologist, an ophthalmologist and a dentist.
+People with severe Sjögren’s may receive a corticosteroid, which reduces inflammation in the body, or a disease-modifying antirheumatic drug (DMARD), which suppresses the body’s immune response.
+In addition to a primary care physician, other members of the health care team may include a rheumatologist, an ophthalmologist and a dentist.